ObamaFoundation/actions/directory-cleanup/README.md

 storage container, we can build up a large number of files.
 By default this action will use 10 days of files to keep on hand.

+**Note:** You may see an error regarding "Datetime with no tzinfo will be considered UTC" when running.
+This does not prevent the command from running, and a fix has been merged into the cli dev environment on the Azure side. (https://github.com/Azure/azure-cli/pull/27366)

 **Note:** This action assumes you have already authenticated in your workflow with the `azure/login` action, which should look something like this: